python-gitlab/python-gitlab/README.rst

 Running unit tests
 ------------------

-Before submitting a pull request make sure that the tests still succeed with your change.
-Unit tests and functional tests run using the travis service and passing tests are mandatory to get merge requests accepted.
+Before submitting a pull request make sure that the tests and lint checks still succeed with your change.
+Unit tests and functional tests run in GitHub Actions and passing checks are mandatory to get merge requests accepted.

-We're currently in a restructing phase for the unit tests.
-If you're changing existing tests, feel free to keep the current format.
-Otherwise please write new tests with pytest and using `responses
+Please write new unit tests with pytest and using `responses
 <https://github.com/getsentry/responses/>`_.
-An example for new tests can be found in tests/objects/test_runner.py
+An example can be found in ``tests/unit/objects/test_runner.py``

-You need to install ``tox`` to run unit tests and documentation builds locally:
+You need to install ``tox`` (``pip3 install tox``) to run tests and lint checks locally:

 .. code-block:: bash

+   # run unit tests using your installed python3, and all lint checks:
+   tox -s

-   # run the unit tests for all supported python3 versions, and the pep8 tests:
+   # run unit tests for all supported python3 versions, and all lint checks:
    tox

    # run tests in one environment only: